CosimoSans/My_Portfolio/README.md

 ### Data Sources

-Sales Data: The Primary dataset used for this analysis is the "sales_data.csv" which is in the sheet_1 of this excel.
+Sales Data: The Primary dataset used for this analysis is the "sales_data.csv".
+Unfortunately i had to split the files to comply with the allowed size

 ### Tools